aliarslan-cs/devops-workshop-project/Project.md

 1. `Backend`: Exposes an API endpoint.
 This repo will contain the `backend code`, `Dockerfile` to build image, `Docker compose` manifest to deploy it.
 2. `Frontend`: Calls the backend and displays the result.
 This repo will contain the `frontend code`, `Dockerfile` to build image, `Docker compose` manifest to deploy it.

+### Solution

+1. The frontend code is maintained at https://github.com/aliarslan-cs/devops-workshop-frontend.
+I productionized the docker image using flags from node.js and using a multi-stage build.
+The Docker Hub repository is hosted at https://hub.docker.com/repository/docker/aliarsal/workshop-project-frontend.
+1. The backend code is maintained at https://github.com/aliarslan-cs/devops-workshop-backend.
+I used golang to create a simple Nicknames registry app and also used a multi-stage builds for its docker image.
+The Docker Hub repository is hosted at https://hub.docker.com/repository/docker/aliarsal/workshop-project-backend.

 # Phase 2

 create pipeline for the services and repos.